malariagen/alpha-sandbox/README.md

 		allow from all
 	</Directory>

-To get the Python examples running you will need mod_wsgi, Bottle, Flask and HTSQL installed, e.g.:
+You will need mod_wsgi, Bottle, Flask and HTSQL installed, e.g.:

 	sudo apt-get install libapache2-mod-wsgi
 	sudo apt-get install python-pip